sponsorCoinAdmin/spcoin-all-project-modules/README.md

 ### Running the Package<img src="https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/running2.png" width="6%" align= "right">

 It is recommended to read the contents of the scripts to be assured of the installation process and what will be installed.
 There may not be an associated uninstalling script, so uninstalling is the owner’s responsibility.
-- Validate the .env file was added to the package directory [<b>/Breadcrumbs      SPCOIN-PROJECT-MODULES</b>](https://github.com/sponsorCoinAdmin/Breadcrumbs      SPCOIN-PROJECT-MODULES/tree/main).<BR>This adds the required network access keys.
+- Validate the .env file was added to the package directory [<b>/SPCOIN-PROJECT-MODULES.<BR>This adds the required network access keys.
 After a new Linux/gitBash successful installation you can start the program directly in two ways as follows:
-1. cd into the Package [<b>/Breadcrumbs      SPCOIN-PROJECT-MODULES</b>](https://github.com/sponsorCoinAdmin/Breadcrumbs      SPCOIN-PROJECT-MODULES/tree/main) and execute the command <b>'npm start'</b>.
+1. cd into the Package [<b>/SPCOIN-PROJECT-MODULES and execute the command <b>'npm start'</b>.
 2. Running the test menu display, <b>'tm'</b>, command will list the testing options.
-   Running the alias menu command <b>'hhtest'</b> will start the [<b>Breadcrumbs      SPCOIN-PROJECT-MODULES</b>](https://github.com/sponsorCoinAdmin/Breadcrumbs      SPCOIN-PROJECT-MODULES/tree/main) package test.
+   Running the alias menu command <b>'hhtest'</b> will start the [<b>SPCOIN-PROJECT-MODULES package test.
  - - - -
 ### Video Tutorial<img src="https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/video.png" width="5%" align= "right">
 - Comprehensive Video Tutorial Currently Under Construction.
 Resource will be posted as soon as it is ready for publication.